kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/scheduling.md

     }
     ```

+Tasks scheduled this way are plain `Runnable` instances: they share the pool with annotated jobs
+but are not wrapped in scheduling telemetry and are not cancelled individually on shutdown.

 ## Quartz { #quartz }

-The implementation based on the [Quartz](https://www.quartz-scheduler.org/) library is used for tasks with `cron` schedules, custom `Trigger` instances, and `Quartz` execution rules.
+The implementation based on the [Quartz](https://www.quartz-scheduler.org/) library is used for tasks with custom `Trigger` instances,
+Quartz execution rules, and the Quartz `cron` dialect.

 ### Dependency { #dependency-2 }